Eduction for the Ministry

 It combines scholarly and systematic Bible study and education in theology and church history, with small group worship, prayer and fellowship.
 What we learn through our study is joined to our own lives and experiences through the exciting, challenging, and faith-building process of theological reflection.

-The EfM uses recognised contemporary text books alongside Reading and Reflection Guides.
+EfM uses recognised contemporary text books, video and audio material.

 EfM has informed, nourished, and equipped hundreds of people around New Zealand, and thousands world-wide, in their journey of faith.
 Whether you are already part of the EfM community, or exploring whether EfM might interest you, welcome!